 I've been getting a few complaints about the tutorial, I'm going to change it to be an independent level so it's not as chaotic while you're learning.
 Regarding the difficulty, I get some people saying that the game is way to easy starting out, and others say it's way too difficult.
 Since the game gets much more difficult as you progress, I think I'm going to keep the current difficulty and appeal to the more hardcore players that might play more bullet hells like this.
 I'll also look into changing the ability icons.
-Thanks for the feedback, I'll look at Titan Punk in a bit!2 weeks ago
+Thanks for the feedback, I'll look at Titan Punk in a bit!5 years ago

 Thank you for the feedback!
 I'm definitely going to change up the tutorial since I've gotten a lot of complaints about it, and I agree with them.
 I'm aware that some people have trouble with some of the game's patterns, and I really don't feel that there's a lot I can do.
 It's a bullet hell aimed kind of for more hardcore audiences that have some experience in the genre, but it's still playable by others.
-I had a warning in the trailer regarding the patterns and colors, but I'm going to put one when the game starts up as well.2 weeks ago
+I had a warning in the trailer regarding the patterns and colors, but I'm going to put one when the game starts up as well.5 years ago

 Hey, I saw this on /r/gamedev! :P